|

 jewel, a single nylon part and a Rhodium plating to

+the movement.
 There are also many fans of

 the Lemania 5100 movement (c.1045 in Omega terms) and